anayaahanotu/CPP_Class_Code/CIS_123_Pseudo_code/TotalChange Algorithm.md

 **Procedure**
 1. Declare variables: totalChange, pennies, dimes, quarters, nickels, dollars
 2. Prompt the user to enter the total amount of change --> assign to totalChange
-3. divide totalChange by 100 --> assign to dollars
+3. perform integer division on totalChange / 100 --> assign to dollars
 4. subtract 4 \* numDollars from the value of totalChange
-5. divide totalChange by 25 --> assign to quarters
+5. perform integer division on totalChange / 25 --> assign to quarters
+6. subtract 25 \* quarters from the value of totalChange
+7. perform integer division on totalChange / 10 --> assign to dimes
+8. subtract 10 \* numDimes from totalChange
+9. perform integer division on totalChange / 5 --> assign to nickels
+10. subtract 5 \* numNickels from totalChange
+11. assign the remainder of totalChange to numPennies
+12. print out how many pennies, nickels, dimes, quarters, and dollars the user has in change.